 Learn relaxation techniques

-- Diffusing essential oils that have calming effects can also be effective.
-Recommended oils include lavender, chamomile, sandalwood, and rose.
+- Diffusing essential oils that have calming effects can also be effective to support relaxation.
+Recommended oils include lavender, chamomile, sandalwood,

 - Drinking a cup of caffeine-free chamomile tea promotes relaxation.